dh7/lgdn/README.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an “AS IS” BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-## Final Thoughts

-We encourage open sourcing projects as a way of learning from each other.
-Please respect our and other creators’ rights, including copyright and trademark rights when present, when sharing these works and creating derivative work.
-If you want more info on Google's policy, you can find that [here](https://www.google.com/permissions/).

 N.B.: *This is not an official Google product.*